-You select the aperture and your camera decides which shutter speed will work best for the conditions.
-Av mode interests me because you use it to get the nice soft background behind a cat you want to photograph.
+You select the aperture.
+Your camera decides which shutter speed will work best for the conditions.
+Av mode interests me because you use it to get the nice soft background or bokeh* behind a cat you want to photograph.

 Shutter Priority (Tv)

-In this mode, you can choose the shutter speed and let the camera decide which to aperture to select to give you a good and well exposed shot.
+In this mode, you can choose the shutter speed.
+The camera decides which to aperture to select to give you a good and well exposed shot.

 My aim is to take pictures of the Dash Kitten Crew out in the garden, in natural light.
 The background is busy with greenery but as Av mode lets me explore a fuzzy ‘depth of field*’ it seems a good place to begin.